Bio-inspired decision making in robot swarms under biases

 \subsubsection{Synergistic and antagonistic environmental biases}

-The values $\eta_a$ and $\eta_b$ indicate the proportion of tiles allocated to each option (red and blue, respectively), which define the probability of discovering that option.
-When we consider synergistic asocial dynamics, the proportion of tiles in each colour is linearly proportional to the quality of each option, i.e., $\eta_a=q_a/(q_a+q_b)$ and $\eta_b=1-\eta_a=q_b/(q_a+q_b)$.
+The values $\eta_a$ and $\eta_b$ indicate the proportion of tiles allocated to each option (red and blue, respectively), and thus define the probability of discovering that option.
+When we consider synergistic asocial dynamics, the proportion of tiles of each colour is linearly proportional to the quality of the corresponding option, i.e., $\eta_a=q_a/(q_a+q_b)$ and $\eta_b=1-\eta_a=q_b/(q_a+q_b)$.
 More precisely, the abundance of each colour represents its quality~\cite{valentini|brambilla|hamann|dorigo:2016,ebert2018multi,palina2019}.
-Therefore, to estimate the option quality and collectively select the most frequent colour in the environment, robots count the proportion of tiles of each colour.
+Therefore, to estimate option quality and collectively select the most frequent colour in the environment, robots count the proportion of tiles of each colour.

-With antagonistic asocial dynamics, the option quality is inversely proportional to the probability of self-sourcing them.
-This scenario corresponds to the case where robots discover options with inferior quality more easily than the best option (which is more difficult to find)~\cite{reina|valentini|fernandezoto|dorigo|trianni:2015}.
-The proportion of tiles of each colour only determines the bias in discovering either option (i.e., robots find the more abundant colour more often).
-Instead, the quality is not represented by the abundance of each colour but is an independent quantity that robots estimate from the environment.
+Under antagonistic asocial dynamics, the higher-quality option is less likely to be self-sourced ($q_a>q_b$, while $\eta_a<\eta_b$).
+This scenario corresponds to the cases where robots discover lower-quality options more easily than the best option, which is more difficult to find~\cite{reina|valentini|fernandezoto|dorigo|trianni:2015}.
+The proportion of tiles of each colour only determines the bias in the discovery of either option (i.e., robots find the more abundant colour more often).
+Instead, quality is not represented by colour abundance but is an independent quantity that robots estimate from the environment.